 egrep, to ensure you don't leak private keys or other information.

-If you use environment variables to define sensitive data, such as API keys, you should always filter the output of
+If you use environment variables to define sensitive data such as API keys or Secret Access Keys, you should always filter the output of

 env to ensure you’re not exposing any secrets in your build log.